Close × HLA will be down on Wednesday November 11th from 6:00am to 8:00am EDT for maintenance.

 Note that the HLA source lists are in units of ABMAG.

-2. If performing aperture photometry, apply the relevant aperture correction.
+2. If performing aperture photometry, the relevant aperture correction is applied.
 Published ACS zero points are for an infinite aperture; details of the aperture correction depend on filter and photometry procedure.
 See the Sirianni et al paper for more details.

 3. Convert to the desired magnitude system.
-ACS zero-points are provided in three systems: ABMAG, STMAG, and VEGAMAG; see the ACS Data Handbook for more details on the systems.
-Note that the conversion between these systems depends on the filter and, to a lesser extent, on the system throughput curve; it DOES NOT depend on the source spectrum.
-The difference between magnitudes in the three systems is small around 550nm (0.05 mag or less for F555W) but it can be quite large (over 1 mag) in the UV and near IR.
+ACS zero-points are provided in three systems: ABMAG, STMAG, and VEGAMAG, see the ACS Data Handbook for more details on the systems.
+Note that the conversion between these systems depends on the filter and, to a lesser extent, on the system throughput curve.
+However, the conversion DOES NOT depend on the source spectrum.
+The difference between magnitudes in the three systems is small around 550nm (0.05 magnitude or less for F555W) but it can be quite large (over 1 magnitude) in the UV and near IR.

 WPFC2